 The terms of the agreement can only be changed with the written consent of all people involved.

-If you are on a fixed term agreement, you or your landlord must provide at least 28 days written notice.
+If you are on a fixed term agreement, you must provide at least 28 days written notice at the end of the fixed term.
+You do not need to provide a reason.

 Transferring money safely